 Arrangements should be made, preferably during rostering, to ensure an even spread of experienced cabin crew through the aircraft.
-CICs should allocate duties and positions on the day with this in mind.
-The CIC must occupy an approved crew seat for all take-offs and landings.
+The in-charge cabin crew member should allocate duties and positions on the day with this in mind.
+The in-charge cabin crew member must occupy an approved crew seat for all take-offs and landings.

-4.3 CIC Seating
+4.3 In-Charge Cabin Crew Member Seating

-When the assigned crew station of the CIC does not allow immediate access to the flight deck, operators must specify drills which reflect the following:
+When the assigned crew station of the in-charge cabin crew member does not allow immediate access to the flight deck, operators must specify drills which reflect the following:

-- (a) the cabin crew seated closest to the flight deck should be responsible for communicating with the flight deck crew in the event of any emergency on take-off or landing; and - (b) emergency evacuation procedures should require CIC to remain at his or her station and to control and operate the emergency exits.
+- (a) the cabin crew seated closest to the flight deck should be responsible for communicating with the flight deck crew in the event of any emergency on take-off or landing; and - (b) emergency evacuation procedures should require in-charge cabin crew member to remain at his or her station and to control and operate the emergency exits.